-A Quick Guide to our Churches
+A Quick Guide to the Churches whose members participate in the Lausanne-Orthodox Initiative

 The Oriental Orthodox Churches (often referred to as ‘pre-Chalcedonian’ meaning that they accept only the first three Ecumenical Councils) exist today as six fraternal Churches.
 These six are: